mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 This is not always the case, and things get more complicated as the dependency gets more complicated.

 Take the location demo from earlier.
 Interacting with a `CLLocationManager` is a lot more complicated than that analytics client.
 It has multiple methods we need to call, and it has a delegate that feeds us a stream of events.
-It takes more work to control this dependency, but the benefit is that you can immediately use it in any feature without making many changes, and you can develop those features in basically the regular way.
-No need to create additional, inert, data-only views just so that you can see how things behave in a preview.
+It takes more work to control this dependency, but you only have to do it once and then can immediately use it in as many views as you want.

+So, let's go back to the demos and see what the location demo looks like with this controlled dependency.

-We aren't going to do this from scratch because we don't have enough time in a single talk, but I have the work already done.
-At the bottom of the file we have a `LocationClient` protocol that exposes most of the basic functionality.
+There's a protocol sketched up at top that exposes most of the basic functionality.
 The most interesting part is that the delegate is exposed as an `AsyncStream` that we can subscribe to.

-Below the interface I have a "live" implementation that does actually call out to a `CLLocationManager` under the hood, but then most interesting, I have a "mock" client just below that.
-It allows you to emulate a location client, but rather than calling out to a `CLLocationManager` it just returns data to you right away.
-So if you ask it to authorize it just immediately says "sure you're authorized".
-And when you ask it for a location it immediately says "sure here's a location."

-Let's give that a spin.
-In the preview we can substitute a mock for the location client that emulates being in Los Angeles.
-So, when we start the preview it is first centered in NYC, but as soon as we tap the location button it re-centers around LA.
-So we are now getting to actually see the behavior of the feature in the preview, not just look at its inert, lifeless graphical representation.
-This means we do not have to run this in the simulator just to check out this behavior, and that will be a huge productivity boon.
+Then the feature's model uses that dependency rather than calling out to Core Location's actual APIs.
+By default the model will use the "live" version of the dependency, which is implemented at the bottom of the file.

+But, there is also a "mock" version of the dependency, and that is appropriate to use in previews so that we can precisely control the state of the dependency.
+It even allows us to determine if the location client is authorized or not, as well as where it's current location is.

 We have another example of this over in the contacts demo.
 Here we have put another interface in front of using the bare Contacts framework APIs, and we have a live implementation of the interface as well as a "mock" one that simply pretends everything is already authorized and immediately gives you back some contacts.